 What Happens During a Procedure?

-A treatment with BOTOX Cosmetic or Dysport is brief and comfortable.
+A treatment with BOTOX Cosmetic, Dysport, or Jeuveau is quick and easy.
 First, the injector cleanses the area to be treated.
 He or she may also mark the injection site to ensure accuracy.
-He or she then makes the injections, which last for only a few moments each.
-Many people liken the sensation to a pinprick or insect bite.
-At the end of your treatment session, you may be given a cold compress to reduce discomfort and swelling.
+He or she then makes the injections, which last for only a few moments each and are relatively painless.
+Many people compare the sensation to a pinprick or insect bite.

 When Will I See Results?

 You may begin noticing a difference after 2 to 7 days.
-However, it may be 2 weeks before the full effect is seen.
-There is virtually no bruising caused by the injections when performed by someone who’s experienced in performing cosmetic procedures.
+However, it may be 2 weeks before optimal results are seen.
+There is a minimal risk of bruising associated with the treatment, however this side effect is rare and temporary.

-Results typically last 3 or 4 months, but with regularly scheduled injections, benefits may become prolonged.
+Results typically last 3 or 4 months (this may be shorter with Jeuveau), but with regularly scheduled injections, benefits may become prolonged.

 Dr. Beth Goldstein, Dr. Jennelle S. Williams, Dr. David T. DeVries, Dr. Rebecca Todd-Bell, Dr. C. Lynn Cheng, Dr. Nadia Wang and Dr. Austin Newsome are all board-certified Dermatologists and members of the American Board of Dermatology.
 At Central Dermatology Center, we specialize in the following areas: the prevention and treatment of skin cancer, the treatment of acne and acne scars, aging skin and wrinkles, hair loss, eczema, rashes, moles, cysts, lesions, rosacea and redness.
 CDC serves patients throughout North Carolina, including Chapel Hill, Raleigh-Durham, Cary, and Sanford.